mebrihit-z/marketsense/src/app/shared/components/featured-market-flows-carousel/README.md

 - Time horizon selection (+3mo, +6mo, +9mo, +12mo, +18mo)
 - Interactive carousel with navigation arrows and pagination dots
 - Detailed market flow cards with metrics, trends, and AI confidence indicators
+- Optional "View More" card for navigating to full market flows page
 - Responsive grid layout (3 columns on desktop, 2 on tablet, 1 on mobile)

 ## Usage